Programming the Internet of Things: Part IV, Chapter 11, Figure 11-5.

 Although not required or covered in the book / online content, you can incorporate hardware devices as the host systems for the CDA and / or the GDA.
 In fact, I’ve deployed my own CDA and GDA solutions on a variety of Raspberry Pi SBC’s running the Raspbian OS.
 You can also make use of the additional exercises introduced in Part II of the GitHub Kanban Board that require hardware for implementation and testing.

-- Part I (Chapters 1 – 2) focuses on development environment setup and the initial edge tier applications (Constrained Device App and Gateway Device App).
+• Part 01 (Chapters 1 – 2) focuses on development environment setup and the initial edge tier applications (Constrained Device App and Gateway Device App).

-- Part II (Chapters 3 – 5) deals with data management and interoperability.
+• Part 02 (Chapters 3 – 5) deals with data management and interoperability.

-- Part III (Chapters 6 – 10) addresses device-to-device communications using MQTT and CoAP.
+• Part 03 (Chapters 6 – 10) addresses device-to-device communications using MQTT and CoAP.

-- Part IV (Chapters 11 – 12) introduces cloud integration and discuss some notional use cases, enabling your students to use their IoT environment to process edge-to-cloud telemetry while incorporating simple decision making characteristics into their system.
+• Part 04 (Chapters 11 – 12) introduces cloud integration and discuss some notional use cases, enabling your students to use their IoT environment to process edge-to-cloud telemetry while incorporating simple decision-making characteristics into their system.

 By the end of the course, students can use what they’ve learned as the basis to build out more advanced solutions as extensions to their applications and cloud service functionality.
 All exercises are technically tracked as ‘issues’ within their own repository.